Types of insights supported by Power BI

 Category outliers (top/bottom)

-Highlights cases where, for a measure in the model, one or two members of a dimension have much larger values than other members of the dimension.
+Highlights cases where one or two categories have much larger values than other categories.

 Change points in a time series

 Highlights when there are significant changes in trends in a time series of data.